dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

  80484cd:       c3                      ret
 ```

-If you currently doing exactly what Patrick Star is doing (GIF below), take a look at this repository!
+Hopefully, you can get an idea of what you might be doing.
+If you currently doing exactly what Patrick Star is doing (GIF below), don't worry because these concepts will be learned overtime!
+Don't feel like you need to be able to write compilers before you are allowed to use tools like IDA or Ghidra.
+You will find yourself rotating between C and Assembly in terms of self learning!
+Feel free to jump around this repository if you already feel comfortable with C programming for example.
 It may help or you may end up buying a new computer :)

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/we-have-tecnology.gif)